adafruit/DotStar-2020-8x8-Matrix-PCB/README.md

 PCB files for the Adafruit DotStar 2020 8x8 Matrix Format is EagleCAD schematic and board layout

+When fabricating, make sure all vias under LEDs are fully tented

 For more details, check out the product page at

    * https://www.adafruit.com/product/3444